hariSeldon-danil/projects/README.md

 ## Game Overview

-The objective of the game is to control the snake to eat the food and grow longer.
-As the snake grows longer, it becomes harder to control without colliding with the walls or the snake's own body.
-The game is over when the snake collides with either the walls or its own body.
+The objective of the game is to control the snake ,eat the food and grow longer.
+As the snake grows longer, it becomes harder to control it without colliding with the walls or the snake's own body.
+If this happens the game is over

 ## How to Play